 Complete all required forms and documents and call 780-539-2845 to book an appointment to finalize your application.

-Students need to apply to their program of interest, pay the application fee, write the placement test (if necessary) and meet with a Financial Aid Liaison to determine Alberta Works eligibility.
+Students need to apply, pay the application fee, write the placement assessment (if necessary) and meet with a Financial Aid Liaison to determine Alberta Works eligibility.

 Important Dates for Alberta Works Funding